 Write 5 sentences of your own using an auxiliary verb and taken.

-SET 54: 10 MINUTE TASKS!
-2. Things which are alike are called similes.
+10 MINUTE TASKS!
+Things which are alike are called similes.
 It is always a good idea to include some similes in your writing.

 Here are a few examples: as black as pitch as weak as a kitten as hard as nails. as soft as cotton wool as hot as fire as green as grass

 These examples are rather ordinary.
-Can you think of some WOW! examples?
+Can you think of some WOW examples?
 Copy out the ordinary ones and underneath write your new ideas.
-You could use this activity to practise your neatest handwriting.
+As fast as a cheetah = As fast as a cheetah with its tail on fire.
+You could use this activity to practice your neatest handwriting.

-SET 52: WRITE A LETTER!
-INFORMAL In these days of lockdown when you are not allowed to see family of friends then why not be a little old fashioned and write a letter rather than texting or using social media to keep in touch.
+WRITE A LETTER!
+INFORMAL Do you remember those lockdown days when you weren't allowed to see family or friends?
+You most probably spent some time emailing them, texting them or phoning them.
+You might have used Zoom to contact them.
+All good ways of keeping in touch.
+So the challenge today is, why not be a little old fashioned and write a letter rather than texting or using social media to keep in touch.

 You will find examples of different types of letters on the internet.